ViiV Healthcare: Treatment access programs

 ViiV Healthcare has stated that it will continue the not-for-profit pricing schemes that Pfizer and GlaxoSmithKline had been involved in prior to the setting up of the company.
 This program covers all low- and middle-income countries, as well as all of Sub-Saharan Africa.

-The company has also granted voluntary licenses to 14 generics companies to enable the low-cost manufacture and sale of generic versions of the company's products in specific countries and/or regions.
+The company has also granted voluntary licenses to 14 generic companies to enable the low-cost manufacture and sale of generic versions of the company's products in specific countries and/or regions.

 In March 2020, ViiV Healthcare announced the initiation of a study in partnership with University of South Carolina's Ryan White Program to determine the effectiveness of ride-sharing services in improving access to care for people living with HIV.